 At FUNGY, all our extracts use 100% fruiting body material.
 The fruiting body — the visible mushroom cap and stem — contains significantly higher concentrations of beta-glucans and other bioactives than mycelium, and produces an extract with a verified, consistent potency.
 This is reflected in our Certificates of Analysis, which report both total polysaccharide content and verified beta-glucan content using the validated Megazyme assay method.

 For B2B brands, understanding beta-glucans has direct implications for your product labeling and marketing claims.
-Under EU food supplement regulations, structure-function claims related to immune health are permitted for beta-glucans (specifically, the EFSA-approved claim for beta-glucans from oats and barley: 'Beta-glucans contribute to the maintenance of normal blood cholesterol levels').
-For mushroom-specific beta-glucans, claims must be carefully worded to comply with EU Regulation 1924/2006 on nutrition and health claims.
-Our regulatory team can advise on compliant claim language for your specific product and target market.
+Under EU food supplement regulations, structure-function claims related to immune health are permitted for beta-glucans (specifically, the EFSA-approved claim for beta-glucans from oats and barley:

 Contact our B2B team to request samples, discuss formulations, or get a manufacturing quote.